 Background

-‘Promoting a healthy community’ is a year long project run in collaboration with the Bevan Commission that has provided information with a minimum of three healthcare experts to deliver information, facilitate a discussion and answer questions on a topic chosen by the community itself.
+‘Promoting a healthy community’ was a year long project run in collaboration with the Bevan Commission that had provided information with a minimum of three healthcare experts to deliver information, facilitate a discussion and answer questions on a topic chosen by the community itself.
 We have also held sessions on mental health and diabetes and would love to be able to extend this further covering health topics that the community itself deems important.
 This was part of the let’s get cooking, healthy eating sessions we had ran every Wednesday afternoon at Eyst, South Loudon Place, Butetown, for the community.
-Also there are Virtual Yoga Practice morning Sessions every weekday via zoom.
+Also there are Virtual Yoga Practice morning Sessions held every weekday via zoom.

 Project Aims